-303. JUUL knowingly, recklessly, and falsely represented that the JUUL product and the chemicals in JUUL comply with FDA and other governmental standards.

-304. When consumers inquired whether JUUL's e-liquids produced formaldehyde, JUUL responded through advertising, social media and its website that "[w]e do not add chemicals of concern on key FDA lists such as formaldehyde."
+- 387. JUUL and the Management Defendants knowingly, recklessly, and falsely represented that the JUUL product and the chemicals in JUUL comply with FDA and other governmental standards. - 388.
+When consumers inquired whether JUUL's e-liquids produced formaldehyde, JUUL responded through advertising, social media and its website that "[w]e do not add chemicals of concern on key FDA lists such as formaldehyde."
 JUUL's website made similar statements to the effect that JUUL prohibits chemical ingredients that appear on the FDA list of Harmful and Potentially Harmful Constituents (HPHCs).
 These representations are false and misleading in that JUUL e-liquids inherently contain numerous chemical compounds, including formaldehyde, and create additional byproducts, such as formaldehyde, when they are heated.

-305. JUUL knowingly, recklessly, and falsely represented itself as a smoking cessation product and a modified risk tobacco product - representations that implied that JUUL has sought and received FDA approval.

-306. JUUL knew that it was unlawful to market a tobacco product, such as JUUL, using claims of smoking cessation and modified risk, without submitting scientific support for these claims to the FDA and obtaining FDA approval.
-Despite that knowledge, JUUL falsely marketed its product as a smoking cessation and modified risk tobacco product, without scientific substantiation, through its influencer program, through digital marketing, through social media, through a fake smoking cessation website, and through direct advertising.
-By marketing in this manner, JUUL implicitly represented that it was an FDA-approved smoking cessation product and a modified risk tobacco product.

-307. By means of the above-described unlawful trade practices, JUUL has deceived, misled, acquired money, and harmed Colorado consumers in violation of C.R.S. § 6-1-105(1)(b).
+- 389. JUUL and the Management Defendants knowingly, recklessly, and falsely represented the JUUL product as a smoking cessation product and a modified risk tobacco product representations that implied that JUUL has sought and received FDA approval. - 390.
+JUUL and the Management Defendants knew that it was unlawful to market a tobacco product, such as JUUL, using claims of smoking cessation and modified risk, without submitting scientific support for these claims to the FDA and obtaining FDA approval.
+Despite that knowledge, JUUL and the Management Defendants falsely marketed the JUUL product as a smoking cessation and modified risk tobacco product, without scientific substantiation, through its influencer program, through digital marketing, through social media, through a fake smoking cessation website, and through direct advertising.
+By marketing in this manner, JUUL and the Management Defendants implicitly represented that the JUUL product was an FDA-approved smoking cessation product and a modified risk tobacco product. - 391.
+By means of the above-described unlawful trade practices, JUUL and the Management Defendants have deceived, misled, acquired money, and harmed Colorado consumers in violation of C.R.S. § 6-1-105(1)(b).